Optimize risk prediction after myocardial infarction through artificial intelligence and multidimensional evaluation

 Expected Outcomes

 This research will increase our knowledge of bleeding and ischemic risk factors, enabling enhanced capability in prediction models.
-In the near future, we hypothesize that our clinically-guided Artificial Intelligence algorithm might be integrated into clinical practice, helping clinicians to inform treatment decisions and enabling patients to better understand their risk profile.
-This will ultimately set a common ground for shared patient/physician decisions.
+In the near future, we hypothesize that our clinically-guided artificial intelligence algorithm might be integrated into clinical practice, helping clinicians to inform treatment decisions, allowing patients to better understand their risk profile, and finally setting a common ground for shared patient/physician decisions.

 Financiële details & Tijdlijn